 2. Records held at The National Archives

 The National Archives is probably the single richest source of records for the study of Imperial and Commonwealth history.
 As well as official records of the Colonial and Dominions Offices, The National Archives holds many personal and semi-official papers of British ministers and officials relating to former British colonies; including the papers of General Sir Redevers Buller (WO 132), Viscount Cardwell, 4th Earl of Carnarvon (PRO 30/30), Earl Kitchener of Khartoum (PRO 30/57) and Viscount Milner (PRO 30/30).
 You can search for records using Discovery our catalogue and selecting the 'held by The National Archives' option.

-The National Archives has written many research guides describing sources for imperial and commonwealth history including guides on the Colonial Office, Foreign Office, and Dominions Office as well as a guide called Colonies and dependencies: further research.
+The National Archives also has written many research guides describing sources for imperial and commonwealth history including guides on the Colonial Office, Foreign Office, and Dominions Office as well as a guide called Colonies and dependencies: further research.

 4. Accessions to repositories

 Each year The National Archives contacts approximately 250 of the major collecting institutions in the British Isles in order to discover which major and unusual accessions have been received.
 This information is added to Discovery, our catalogue.
 It is also edited and used to produce thematic digests, including one relating to Imperial and Commonwealth history.
 The digests are made available online and distributed for publication in a number of learned journals and newsletters.
 Further information about accessions is available on our website.

 The following is a list of repositories and institutions that hold major collections relating to Imperial and Commonwealth history.

 Birmingham University Information Services, Special Collections Department, Main Library, Edgbaston, Birmingham B15 2TT.

 Holds the Church Missionary Society Archive as well as the personal papers of numerous individual missionaries.